lbatschelet/GeoRoughness-Tool/README.md

 - **`--band_number`** (optional): The specific band of the DEM to process.
 - **`--high_value_threshold`** (optional): Threshold to filter out high elevation values.
 - **`--categorical_thresholds`** (optional): Set of thresholds to categorize the elevation data.

+## Disclaimer

+> [!NOTE]
+> **AI-Assisted Development**
+>
+> This project leverages artificial intelligence, including OpenAI's GPT-4 and GitHub Copilot, to assist in generating parts of the code and documentation.
+These tools provide suggestions that enhance the development process and help in crafting more robust and comprehensive materials.
+While AI tools have been instrumental in accelerating development and improving productivity, the final decisions on the inclusion and modification of the generated content rest solely with the human developers.
+This ensures that each aspect of the project aligns with our quality standards and functional requirements.
+>
+> Please note that while AI has contributed to the project, it may not capture the full complexity or context of the development practices.
+As such, any anomalies or errors introduced by AI-generated content have been reviewed and rectified to the best of our capabilities.
+However, users should exercise their judgment and discretion when using or modifying this software.
+>
+> For any concerns or questions about the AI-generated content within this project, please feel free to contact us through the repository's issues section.

 ## Contributing